rickyvetter/reductive/README.md

 `ReasonReact` version 0.7.0 has added [support](https://reasonml.github.io/reason-react/blog/2019/04/10/react-hooks) for react hooks and `reductive` now includes a set of hooks to subscribe to the store and dispatch actions.
 With the new hooks there is no need to use `Lense`s that wrap components, which results in simpler and cleaner code with a flat component tree.
 Moreover, the new hooks API is [safe to use in concurrent mode](https://github.com/facebook/react/tree/master/packages/use-subscription#use-subscription).

-The `Lense` API is still available, since there is support for the old `jsx` and reducer style components, but can be considered deprecated, since the old `jsx` syntax is also marked as [deprecated](https://reasonml.github.io/reason-react/docs/en/jsx-2) in the `reason-react` docs.
+The `Lense` API is still available, since there is support for the old `jsx` and reducer style components, but is marked as deprecated, since the old `jsx` syntax is also [deprecated](https://reasonml.github.io/reason-react/docs/en/jsx-2) in the `reason-react` docs.
 The preferred way of using `reductive` is via the new hooks API.

 ### Requirements